 By the way and although it may seem like it, Eastwood had absolutely nothing to do with this post… they just have a great supply of DIY powder coating stuff, as well as some great how-to content.

 DIY powder coating is actually quite simple once you have all the right gear.
 First, you’ll want to clean and prep your piece to ensure there’s no oil, wax, or any other residue on the areas to be powder coated.
-Start by blowing it with an air compressor, then wiping with paint-prep or similar.
+Start by blowing it with an air compressor, then wiping with this paint-prep or similar.
 Make sure it’s dry.
 A good tip is to preheat the piece to about 100° in your powder coat oven, then remove it and start coating.

 Next, you’ll want to preheat the oven to about 450° or to whatever the powder manufacturer recommends.
 Add the powder color of your choice to the powder coating gun’s canister and plug the air compressor line into the gun.
 The air pressure should be regulated somewhere between 5 and 10 PSI, or whatever the gun manufacturer states.